owncloud-archive/doc-index-org/index.rst

 ownCloud Enterprise Edition 6.0
 -------------------------------

-This documents the *older* ownCloud enterprise release. ownCloud 6 receives only security fixes, and users are encouraged to upgrade to the latest production release.
+This documents the *older* ownCloud release. ownCloud 6 is at end-of-life and users are encouraged to upgrade to the latest production release.

 * `User Manual <https://doc.owncloud.com/server/6.0EE/user_manual/>`_
   (`Download